Security guard: Functions and duties

-A private security officer's responsibility is protecting their client from a variety of hazards (usually in the form of criminal acts).
-Security personnel enforce company rules and can act to protect lives and property, and they sometimes have a contractual obligation to provide these actions.
-In addition to basic deterrence, security officers are often trained to perform specialized tasks such as arrest and control (including handcuffing and restraints), operate emergency equipment, perform first aid, CPR, take accurate notes, write detailed reports, and perform other tasks as required by the client they are serving.
-All security officers are also required to go through additional training mandated by the state for the carrying of weapons such as batons, firearms, and pepper spray (e.g. the Bureau of Security and Investigative Services in California has requirements that a license for each item listed must be carried while on duty).
-Some officers are required to complete police certification for special duties.
-In recent years, due to elevated threats of terrorism, most security officers are required to have bomb-threat training and/or emergency crisis training, especially those located in soft target areas such as shopping malls, schools, and any other area where the general public congregate.
-One major economic justification for security personnel is that insurance companies (particularly fire insurance carriers) will give substantial rate discounts to sites which have a 24-hour presence.
-For a high risk or high-value property, the discount can often exceed the money being spent on its security program.
-Discounts are offered because having security on site increases the odds that any fire will be noticed and reported to the local fire department before a total loss occurs.
-Also, the presence of security officers (particularly in combination with effective security procedures) tends to diminish "shrinkage", theft, employee misconduct, and safety rule violations, property damage, or even sabotage.
-Many casinos hire security officers to protect money when transferring it from the casino to the casino's bank.
+A private security guard's responsibility is to protect their client from a variety of hazards.
+Security personnel enforce company rules, can act to protect lives and property, and sometimes have a contractual obligation to do so.
+Apart from deterrence, they are often trained to perform specialized tasks, including arresting or controlling suspects, operating emergency equipment, administering first aid and CPR, taking accurate notes (vehicle numbers or persons entering and exiting), and writing reports of security incidents, among other things.
+Several countries mandate that guards have training in carrying weapons—batons, firearms, pepper spray, etc. The Bureau of Security and Investigative Services in California requires a license for each item that must be carried while on duty.
+Some guards are required to complete police certification for special duties.
+They may also be required to have bomb threat or emergency crisis training, especially those stationed in soft target areas.
+Security guards may also progress into specialised roles such as cash-in-transit, close protection, investigations, training, or security management as they gain experience and additional qualifications.

-Security personnel may also perform access control at building entrances and vehicle gates; meaning, they ensure that employees and visitors display proper passes or identification before entering the facility.
-Security officers are called upon to respond to potential hazards (such as broken lights or doors, disturbances, lost persons, minor injuries, etc.) and to assist in serious emergencies (medicals, fires, crime, etc.) by securing the scene to prevent further loss or damage, summoning emergency responders to the incident, helping to redirect foot traffic to safe locations, and by documenting what happened on an incident report to give their client an idea of how to prevent similar situations from occurring.
-Armed security officers are frequently contracted to respond as law enforcement until a given situation at a client location is under control and/or public authorities arrive on the scene.
+One major economic justification for security guards is that insurance companies (particularly fire insurance carriers) will offer substantial rate discounts to sites with a 24-hour presence, as there is lower risk of damage to the insured asset.
+For a high-risk or high-value property, the discount can often exceed the cost of its security program.
+The presence of security guards, particularly when combined with effective security procedures, also tends to reduce shrinkage, theft, employee misconduct, safety rule violations, property damage, and even sabotage.
+Many casinos hire security guards to protect money when transferring it to the casino's bank.

-Patrolling is usually a large part of a security officer's duties, as most incidents are prevented by being looked for instead of waiting for them to occur.
-Often these patrols are logged by use of a guard tour patrol system, which require regular patrols.
-Until recently the most commonly used form used to be mechanical clock systems that required a key for manual punching of a number to a strip of paper inside with the time pre-printed on it.
-But recently, electronic systems have risen in popularity due to their lightweight, ease of use, and downloadable logging capabilities.
-Regular patrols are, however, becoming less accepted as an industry standard, as it provides predictability for the would-be criminal, as well as monotony for the security officer on duty.
+Guards may also perform access control at building entrances and vehicle gates, ensuring that employees and visitors present proper passes or identification before entering the facility, or pay user charges.
+Armed guards are frequently contracted to respond as law enforcement personnel, until official authorities arrive.
+Patrolling is usually a major part of duties, as most incidents are prevented by being on the lookout.
+Often, these patrols are logged using a guard tour patrol system that requires them to be conducted regularly.
+Regular patrols are, however, becoming less accepted as an industry standard, as they provide predictability for the would-be criminal, as well as monotony for the security officer on duty.
 Random patrols are easily programmed into electronic systems, allowing greater freedom of movement and unpredictability.
-Global positioning systems are beginning to be used because they are a more effective means of tracking officers' movements and behavior.